taosdata/TDengine/docs/en/30-enterprise/21-double-replicas.md

 **Description**
 is_sync has the following two values:
-- 0: the data is not synchronized between the two vnodes in the vgroup.
-If the data is not synchorinzed and the vnode leader is down, the vgroup will fail to serve.
+- 0: the data is not synchronized between the two Vnodes in the Vgroup.
+In this state, if one of the Vnodes in the Vgroup is inaccessible and the other Vnode cannot be assigned the `AssignedLeader` role, the Vgroup will not be available for service.
-- 1: the data is already synchronized between the two vnode in the vgroup.
-Only when the data is in synchronized state, when the vnode leader is down, the remaining follower vnode can be designated to `AssignedLeader` role.
+- 1: the data is already synchronized between the two Vnodes in the Vgroup.
+In this state, if one of the Vnodes in the Vgroup is inaccessible, the other Vnode can be designated as the `AssignedLeader` role, and the Vgroup can continue to provide services.

 Only Vnodes in the synchronized Vgroup can be designated as `AssignedLeader` role.